Applications are now being accepted for spring 2023 internships. Please note the requirements and timeline below.

 - Late January through early May – spring internship

-Available positions include internships in events, fund development, global education, marketing, and membership.
+Available positions include internships in communications, events, fund development, global education, and membership.
 After reviewing the descriptions for the positions below, please apply by emailing a cover letter, resume, and, if required, a work sample (see individual descriptions for requirements) to email@example.com with “Internship Application” in the subject line.
-To be considered, applications must be complete and received by 5:00 p.m. on Friday, August 6.
+Please send all attachments as a single, combined PDF file.
+To be considered, applications must be complete and received by 5:00 p.m.
+Central time on Friday, November 18.
 When you apply, please be sure to make clear the internship(s) and semester for which you would like to be considered.
 You may apply for up to two different positions with the same application; please be sure to follow instructions for each position.
 Thank you for your interest in supporting the work of the International Relations Council!

 The IRC regularly hosts and partners to present a variety of events ranging from lectures and panel discussions to special events with academics, diplomats, journalists, and interested community members.
 As we emerge from Covid-19, many events remain digital.
 The events intern will help to coordinate logistics, registration, and execution of IRC events.
 Previous experience in planning and carrying out events, including digital events, of a variety of sizes and types a plus, but all applications should be detail-oriented and organized.

 FUND DEVELOPMENT INTERN